Alternative Sentencing for Florida Convictions

 Most Florida counties also provide some type of “drug court” program that allows first offenders to avoid a conviction if they successfully complete a drug treatment and counseling program.

-Finally, when it’s appropriate, fines and restitution are imposed as penalties by Florida courts, whether an offender has been sentenced to probation, community control, jail, or prison.
+Finally, when appropriate, Florida courts impose fines and restitution as penalties, whether an offender has been sentenced to probation, community control, jail, or prison.

 If you are charged with a crime in the Tampa Bay area, whether it’s a felony or a misdemeanor, a Tampa criminal defense attorney can fight for justice on your behalf.
 In most cases, your attorney will seek to have the charge against you reduced or dismissed.